 A health professional may collect a urine sample by placing a urinary catheter into the bladder.
-This method is sometimes used to collect urine from a person in the hospital who is very ill or unable to provide a clean-catch sample.
+This method is sometimes used to collect urine from a person in the hospital who is very ill or who can't provide a clean-catch sample.
 Using a catheter to collect a urine sample reduces the chance of getting bacteria from the skin or genital area in the urine sample.

-No bacteria or other organisms (such as fungi) grow in the culture.
+No bacteria or other germs (such as fungi) grow in the culture.
 The culture result is negative.

 Organisms (usually bacteria) grow in the culture.
 The culture result is positive.

 Current as of: September 8, 2022

 Author: Healthwise StaffMedical Review: E. Gregory Thompson MD - Internal MedicineAdam Husney MD - Family MedicineElizabeth T. Russo MD - Internal Medicine